pxc/gitbook/text/53_Raw_Git_readtree_writetree_committree/0_ Raw_Git_readtree_writetree_committree.markdown

 ## Raw Git ##

-Here we will take a look at how to manipulate git at a more raw level, in case you would like to write a tool that generates new blobs, trees or commits in a more artificial way.
-If you want to write a script that uses more low-level git plumbing to do something new, here are some of the tools you'll need.
+Here we will take a look at how to manipulate Git at a more raw level, in case you would like to write a tool that generates new blobs, trees or commits in a more artificial way.
+If you want to write a script that uses more low-level Git plumbing to do something new, here are some of the tools you'll need.

 ### Creating Blobs ###

 Creating a blob in your Git repository and getting a SHA back is pretty easy.
 The linkgit:git-hash-object[1] command is all you'll need.
-To create a blob object from an existing file, just run it with the '-w' option (which tells it to write the blob, not just compute the SHA).
+To create a blob object from an existing file, just run it with the `-w` option (which tells it to write the blob, not just compute the SHA).

 	$ git hash-object -w myfile.txt